AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-processors.md

 ### Multi-node processing

-For tracking processors, it doesn't matter whether the threads handling the events are all running on the same node, or on different nodes hosting the same \(logical\) tracking processor.
+For tracking processors, it doesn't matter whether the threads handling the events are all running on the same node or on different nodes hosting the same \(logical\) tracking processor.
-When two instances of a tracking processor, having the same name, are active on different machines, they are considered two instances of the same logical processor.
+When two instances of a tracking processor with the same name are active on different machines, they are considered two instances of the same logical processor.
 They will 'compete' for segments of the event stream.
 Each instance will 'claim' a segment, preventing events assigned to that segment from being processed on the other nodes.